stickyworld/boxen/README.md

-# Our Boxen
+# Stickyworld Boxen for new Macs

-This is a template Boxen project designed for your organization to fork and modify appropriately.
-The Boxen rubygem and the Boxen puppet modules are only a framework for getting things done.
-This repository template is just a basic example of _how_ to do things with them.
+This contains the base template for programs required for development in Stickyworld.

 ## Getting Started

 To give you a brief overview, we're going to:

-* Install dependencies (basically Xcode)
+* Install dependencies (basically Xcode with command line tools)
-* Bootstrap a boxen for your self/team/org/company
-* Then convert your local copy of that boxen to the post-bootstrapped version

 There are a few potential conflicts to keep in mind.
 Boxen does its best not to get in the way of a dirty system,